rootstrap/blog/content/django-vs-flask.md

 since you get a more complete feature set out of the box.
 If you need a more custom solution, or your project features are out of the ordinary Flask might be the better choice.
-At the end of the day, you should choose the framework that adjusts more into your project idea and particular situation, taking into consideration their strengths and weaknesess
+At the end of the day, you should choose the framework that adjusts more into your project idea and particular situation, taking into consideration their strengths and weaknesess.